GeePawHill/floating-stopwatch/README.md

-# floating-stopwatch
+# Floating Timer

-A simple Floating Stopwatch App in Kotlin/TornadoFx
+This is a very simple Kotlin/TornadoFx app to
+Before
+-[x] Gradle, IntelliJ, OpenJDK, OpenJavaFx, TornadoFx